coinbase/coinbase-wallet-sdk/CONTRIBUTING.md

 ## How to Contribute

-Thank you for your interest in contributing to the Coinbase Wallet SDK!
+🎉 First off, thank you for considering contributing to Base Web! 🎉

-All contributions, no matter how big or small, are appreciated regardless of your experience level.
-There are various ways to contribute:
+The following is a set of guidelines for contributing to Base Web.
+These are just guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 ### Reporting Bugs